How to Join

 Join an IFC Fraternity

-For all values-based Greek letter fraternities and sororities, membership is open to all male students, including freshmen, sophomores, juniors, seniors, and transfer students during the spring 2014 semester.
+For all values-based Greek letter fraternities, membership is open to all male students, including freshmen, sophomores, juniors, seniors, and transfer students during the spring 2014 semester.

 1.)
 Register for men's fraternity recruitment (January 28 - February 10, 2014), by attending one of the two Information Kick-off Nights.